Preserving Metadata During GeoParquet Conversion

 def extract_source_metadata(source_path: Path) -> dict[str, Any]:

-"""Extract CRS, bounding box, and custom metadata from source vector."""
+"""Extract CRS, bounding box, and geometry metadata from source vector.

 meta = pyogrio.read_info(str(source_path))